 Jesus Appears to the Disciples

-I remember times when I was a youngster when I went on camping trips.
-One of the favorite activities on those trips was sitting around a campfire at night and telling ghost stories.
-Even though I kept telling myself, "There is no such thing as a ghost," that didn't keep some of those stories from scaring the daylights out of me, and they often made it difficult for me to go to sleep that night.
+I remember going on camping trips when I was young.
+One of my family’s favorite activities on those trips was sitting around a campfire at night and telling ghost stories.
+(Gather the children around the campfire, turn out the lights, and shine the flashlight on your face.)
+And as I listened, I told myself over and over, "There’s no such thing as a ghost."
+But that didn’t keep some of those stories from scaring the daylights out of me.
+I often found it hard to go to sleep later that night.

 Now, that might seem like a strange way to begin a Bible lesson, but even in Bible times, some people believed in ghosts and were afraid of them.
-Today's Bible lesson is one example of that.
+Listen to an example from the Bible.

-Once again Jesus spoke to his disciples.
-"Why are you troubled, and why do doubts arise in your hearts?
+So Jesus asked them, "Why are you troubled, and why do doubts arise in your hearts?
 Look at my hands.
 Look at my feet.
+(Hold out your hands and feet like Jesus did).
 You can see that it’s really me.
 Touch me and make sure that I am not a ghost, because ghosts don’t have bodies, as you see that I do."

-You and I have been called to tell the story just like those disciples.
+You and I have been called to tell others about Jesus, just like those disciples.
 We must be a witness for Jesus, too.
 We must tell the world that Jesus is alive.

-Our Father, we serve a risen Savior.
+God, we serve a risen Savior.
 He is alive!
-Help us to be witnesses of what he has done in our lives.
-In Jesus' name we pray.
-Amen.
+Help us to be witnesses of what He has done in our lives.
+In Jesus' name, amen.